itchyny/fillin/README.md

 However, shell history sometimes contains authorization tokens that we don't care while searching the commands.
 Some incremental fuzzy searchers have troubles when there are many random tokens in the shell history.
-Yeah, I know that I should not type a authorization token directly in the command line, but it's much easier than creating some shell script snippets.
+Yeah, I know that I should not type authorization tokens directly in the command line, but it's much easier than creating some shell script snippets.

 Another hint to implement `fillin` is that programmers execute same commands switching servers.
 We do not just login with `ssh {{hostname}}`, we also connect to the database with `psql -h {{psql:hostname}} -U {{psql:username}} -d {{psql:dbname}}` and to Redis server with `redis-cli -h {{redis:hostname}} -p {{redis:port}}`.